ReshiAdavan/ReshiAdavan/README.md

 <!-- <img src="https://github.com/ReshiAdavan/ReshiAdavan/blob/master/imgs/ReshiBanner.PNG" width="1000" height="275"/> -->

-I am a curious Software Engineer with a passion for exploring the intersections between different realms of software.
+I am a curious student with a passion for exploring the intersections between different realms of software.

 - 📚 Studying **Computer Engineering** at the **University of Waterloo**